itzikd1/backend-app-house/plan.md

   - No DI container (e.g., `awilix`)
 - Health Check Endpoint
   - No `/health` endpoint for monitoring (health route exists, but may need improvement for monitoring)
-- Dockerize Your Application
-  - No `Dockerfile` or `docker-compose.yml`
 - API Security
   - No `helmet` for Express security
   - No CSRF protection